nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ![CS_RUN Events](img/Gnd31.jpg)

-Likewise, the `Channel Telemetry` tab shows the tutorial channel as well as channels updated by the sequencer:
+Likewise, the `Channel Telemetry` tab shows the tutorial channels as well as channels updated by the sequencer:

 ![CS_RUN Channels](img/Gnd32.jpg)